 Physical Therapists (PTs) are highly educated Doctors of Physical Therapy.
-We are board certified/licensed health care professionals.
-PTs help individuals by decreasing their pain without medication and improve or restore their mobility, and in many cases without expensive surgery and often reducing the need for long-term use of prescription meds and their side effects.
+We are board certified/licensed medical professionals.
+PTs help individuals by decreasing their pain without surgery and improve or restore their functional mobility, and often reducing the need for long-term use of prescription meds and their side effects.

-PTs conduct a thorough initial evaluation where they carefully listen to the patient's physical complaints, conduct a thorough physical examination for each patient, then establish a plan to promote the ability to move, restore function, and help to prevent re-injury by using one to one hands-on treatments of massage, mobilization/manipulation, stretching techniques, and therapeutic exercises to strengthen muscles to decrease pain and help to act as a support for the joints.
+PTs conduct a thorough initial evaluation where they carefully listen to the patient's physical complaints, conduct a thorough physical examination for each patient, then establish a plan to promote the ability to move, restore function, and help to prevent re-injury by using one to one hands-on treatments of mobilization /manipulation, stretching techniques, massage, and therapeutic exercises to strengthen muscles to decrease pain and help to act as a support for the joints.
 PTs currently do not prescribe medicine (except in the military).

-Chiropractors (DCs) are highly educated, holistic health professionals that DO NOT prescribe medicine and appear mostly concerned with mechanical disorders of the spine with an emphasis on spinal adjustments.
-In addition, Chiros recognize the value and responsibility of working in cooperation with other health care practitioners, including Physicians and Physical Therapists, when in the best interest of the patient.
+Chiropractors (DCs) are highly educated, holistic health professionals that do not prescribe medicine and appear mostly concerned with mechanical disorders of the spine with an emphasis on spinal adjustments.
+In addition, Chiro docs recognize the value and responsibility of working in cooperation with other health care practitioners, including Physical Therapy doctors, when in the best interest of the patient.
 "Chiropractic is a healthcare discipline that emphasizes the inherent recuperative power of the body to heal itself." -World Federation of Chiropractors